John Flynn's Grave Historical Reserve (Alice Springs)

-John Flynn's Grave Historical Reserve, more commonly referred to as Flynn's Grave is the grave site of John Flynn who was an Australian Presbyterian minister who founded the Australian Inland Mission (AIM) and founding the Royal Flying Doctor Service.
+John Flynn's Grave Historical Reserve, more commonly referred to as Flynn's Grave is the grave site of John Flynn who was an Australian Presbyterian minister who founded the Australian Inland Mission (AIM) and the Royal Flying Doctor Service.
 The grave, which is now a historical reserve, is located at the base of Mount Gillen on Larapinta Drive in the Alice Springs suburb of Flynn.

 The grave is also used as a marker to the start of the informal walk to the summit of Mount Gillen.

 History

 John Flynn died in Sydney on 5 May 1951 and, as requested, his ashes were flown to Alice Springs where they were buried in a temporary location near this site.
 A funeral was held here on 23 May 1951 with over 500 people in attendance.
 A more permanent grave was finalised in August 1953 when the urn containing his ashes was placed into a newly built monument and a boulder was placed over it.
 Having a boulder covering the grave was chosen by his wife Jean Flynn, later also buried here (14 November 1976), who was motivated by the biblical story of a large rock being rolled over the grave of Jesus.
 At this time a plaque was also placed on the grave saying that Flynn "brought gladness and rejoicing to the wilderness and the solitary places".

 An appropriate boulder could not be found nearby Alice Springs, and the surrounding MacDonnell Ranges, and one was chosen from the Karlu Karlu / Devils Marbles Conservation Reserve located 400 km north.
-This eight-tonne boulder was taken without permission from the Traditional Owners of the site, the Warumungu and Kaytetye people.
+This eight-tonne boulder was taken without permission from the traditional owners of the site, the Warumungu and Kaytetye people.
 The Warumungu and Kaytetye believe that these boulders have extraordinary powers and that their damage, or removal, can have life threatening consequences for them.
 Additional concerns were also raised by Arrernte people, in Alice Springs, who were concerned with the presence of this sacred stone on their land.